phantomaton-ai/necronomicon/README.md

 console.log(result);
 ```

-The `execute` method will return the result of executing the provided smarkup directives.
+The `execute` method will return the result of executing the provided directives.

 ## Defining Commands